Brionconroy/coffee-social-react/README.md

 ## Post Form page

-+ This page lets you create a post with images and contect.
++ This page lets you create a post with images and text content.

 <details>